EnvisionDoc/data_asset_en/quickstart/gettingstarted_ai.md

-# Aggregating Numeric Type Data
+# Getting Started: Aggregating Numeric Type Data

 This guide intends to help you learn how to process numeric type stream data with the Time Window Aggregation template.